George McCaskey

-George Halas McCaskey (born March 29, 1956) is an American football executive who is the chairman and controlling owner of the Chicago Bears of the National Football League (NFL).
-He replaced his brother Michael McCaskey as chairman in 2011.
+George Halas McCaskey (born March 29, 1956) is an American football executive who is the chair and controlling owner of the Chicago Bears of the National Football League (NFL).
+He replaced his brother Michael McCaskey as chair in 2011.
 He is the son of Virginia Halas McCaskey and grandson of team founder George Halas.

 Early life

-McCaskey, the eighth-oldest child of Bears owner Virginia Halas McCaskey and Ed McCaskey (who himself was a former Bears chairman), was originally an assistant state attorney in Lee and DeKalb counties.
+McCaskey, the eighth-oldest child of Bears owner Virginia Halas McCaskey and Ed McCaskey (who himself was a former Bears chair), was originally an assistant state attorney in Lee and DeKalb counties.
 McCaskey also worked in television after graduating with a bachelor's degree (1978) from Arizona State University and a Juris Doctor degree (1981) from Arizona State University College of Law, and was a reporter for an NBC affiliate in Peoria.

 Chicago Bears career

-McCaskey was the Bears' senior director of ticket operations from 1991, through 2004, and a member of the team's board of directors since 2004.
+McCaskey was the Bears' senior director of ticket operations from 1991 through 2004 and has been a member of the team's board of directors since then.

-In 2011, during the NFL lockout, McCaskey's brother Michael retired as chairman of the club after 12 years.
+In 2011, during the NFL lockout, McCaskey's brother Michael retired as chair of the club after 12 years.
 Before he assumed his position, he met with Chicago Blackhawks owner Rocky Wirtz, as well as White Sox and Bulls owner Jerry Reinsdorf.
 Jerry Jones of the Dallas Cowboys was the first NFL owner with whom he met.